ryleelyman/Site/_posts/2020-07-10-Two-Approaches-to-the-Cotangent-Space.md

 If we had wanted to, we could have replaced "differentiable" with "continuous" in our definition of the algebraic cotangent space, and we would still end up with a real vector space associated to every stalk.
-In some sense, this says that the only reason one never speaks of a (co)tangent space associated to a point in a general topological space is that there's no reason—like Taylor's theorem—for the space to be finite-dimensional!
+In some sense, I guessed that this says that the only reason one never speaks of a (co)tangent space associated to a point in a general topological space is that there's no reason—like Taylor's theorem—for the space to be finite-dimensional!

 Actually, the truth is slightly more subtle: every continuous function has a continuous "square root" in the sense that we can always write $$f(x) = \operatorname{sgn}(f(x))\sqrt{f(x)}\sqrt{f(x)}$$,